rtCamp/wordpress-skeleton/README.md

 3. How to change phpcs inspections standards?
 A: Take [this phpcs.sh](https://raw.githubusercontent.com/rtCamp/github-actions-library/7af8f915bfa9263e2241d8f0db42ab05804ec5a2/inspections/codesniffer/phpcs.sh) as the base file and place it in location `.github/inspections/codesniffer/phpcs.sh`.
 Then, update [following lines](https://github.com/rtCamp/github-actions-library/blob/7af8f915bfa9263e2241d8f0db42ab05804ec5a2/inspections/codesniffer/phpcs.sh#L19-L24) to install standards according to the need of project.

+4. How to setup git repo for mu-plugins cloning for vip site?
+A: By default, if `vip: true` is setup in `hosts.yml`, then https://github.com/Automattic/vip-mu-plugins-public repo is cloned.
+If any other repo is required, then it can be setup as [env variable](https://github.com/rtCamp/github-actions-library/tree/7af8f915bfa9263e2241d8f0db42ab05804ec5a2/deploy#environment-variables-that-can-be-setup-in-the-github-actions) in action `Deploy` in `main.workflow` file.